 Xinix is an innovative newcomer to the world of Linux distros.
 Now in beta, this distro has been spearheaded by a single developer who slowly is bringing other programmers on board to move things along.
 Despite its early development status, Xinix has potential for Linux fans who like to experiment with new platform concepts and do not mind trying out an operating system that is not yet fully functional.
 Essentially, Xinix is an interesting side project for serious Linux fans -- it definitely is not suitable for Linux newcomers.

 The United Kingdom's Parliament on Monday reported a cyberattack on its email system over the weekend, when hackers attempted to access user accounts without authorization.
 Due to the "robust measures" in place to protect the legislative body's accounts and networks, fewer than 1 percent of the 9,000 accounts on the network were compromised, officials said.
 Accounts that were compromised had weak passwords that did not conform to guidance on creating strong passwords from the Parliamentary Digital Service.
 Individuals with compromised accounts have been notified and investigators are determining if the victims lost any data.

-Tagsai Alexa amazon android Apple art av business cameras design entertainment Facebook gadgetry Gadgets Gaming gear Google green Hands On home ifa2017 internet iOS medicine microsoft Mobile nintendo personal computing personalcomputing politics robots samsung security services smartphone Space streaming themorningafter tomorrow Transportation twitter video virtualreality vr Wearables
+Tagsai amazon android Apple art av business cameras design entertainment Facebook gadgetry Gadgets Gaming gear Google green home internet iOS medicine microsoft Mobile netflix nintendo personalcomputing personal computing politics robots samsung security services smartphone sony Space streaming themorningafter tomorrow Transportation twitter Uber video virtualreality vr Wearables